-As daytime temperatures linger in the 80s and 90s throughout much of horse country, the last thing on most landowners’ minds is pastures covered in snow.
+Before the rush of winter really arrives, often the last thing on landowners’ minds is pastures covered in snow.
 But experts say now is indeed the time to think about winter pasture management.

 Debra Powell, Ph.D., associate professor of equine studies at Saint Mary-of-the-Woods College, said for pastures in most of the Midwest, a little work in late summer and early fall will go a long way by spring.

 “Ideally, in the perfect world, we should be resting the pastures in winter,” she said, numbering off several to-do’s in advance of this goal.
 The number of horses you can graze per acre will depend on a number of factors, including weather and location, but as a rule, winter is a time of rest of the pasture.